 In this case, it’s also a reminder that Amazon helped squash Seattle’s own recent effort to address its homelessness epidemic.
 The 18th largest city in the country, Seattle has the country’s third largest homeless population; its City Hall is currently doubling as a temporary homeless shelter each night.
 Earlier this year, the City Council proposed a $500 per employee tax on the city’s large corporations, with proceeds going to fund affordable housing and relief efforts.
 In protest, Amazon paused construction on a new tower in downtown Seattle and hinted it might move its workers elsewhere.
 Eventually, local lawmakers passed a smaller, $275 per-head tax that would have raised about $47 million a year, about a quarter of which would have come from Amazon.
 Along with Starbucks, Kroger, and other big companies, though, Amazon funded a campaign to get the tax repealed through a ballot initiative.
 Eventually, fearful City Council members backtracked and repealed the tax themselves.

 In his Twitter announcement, Bezos did not specify how much of his Day One Fund will be spent fighting Seattle’s homelessness problem in particular, and how much of its grant giving will be spread nationally.
 It’s possible that the city will end up with more resources to fight homelessness thanks to the man’s largesse than it would have ever raised through its tax.
-But that would mean the city would be giving up control to the private hands of a man who doesn’t answer to voters.
+But that would mean the city would be giving up control to the private hands of a person who doesn’t answer to voters.
 That may turn out to be a worthwhile exchange, but it also encapsulates the fundamental challenge billionaire philanthropy poses—even when it’s used for good purposes, there’s not much accountability when things go wrong.

 As Rob Reich, the co-director of Stanford’s Center on Philanthropy and Civil Society, pointed out to me, there’s another irony here.
-If Bezos does find good ideas for preschools or easing homelessness, he’ll eventually have to rely on governments to adopt them or make them stick.
+If Bezos does find good ideas for preschools or easing homelessness, he’ll eventually have to rely on governments to adopt them to make them stick.
 “He has to engage the public infrastructure at some point,” Reich told me.
 In other words, if Bezos really cares about these issues, he and his fellow billionaires will need to get used to paying more taxes to pay for permanent fixes.